 Madeline MoralesA Top Scholar Improves Social and Geographical Environments from Texas to Thailand

-The University of Texas at San Antonio junior environmental science student, Madeline Morales, is already affecting positive change in the communities of San Antonio and across the world.
+The University of Texas at San Antonio junior environmental science student, Madeline Morales, is already effecting positive change in the communities of San Antonio and across the world.
 With her high level of enthusiasm for advocacy work and scholastic dedication, she received the honor of becoming a UTSA Top Scholar, which has afforded her the opportunity to attend UTSA at no cost.
 Morales was also among the first class of students to be awarded the United Nations affiliated, a leadership development program that has allowed her to take her social impact ideas to the next level.

 Originally a computer science major, Morales found herself wanting to follow her deep passion for activism to eventually work in sustainability and climate change.
 She made the switch to major in environmental science and is now focusing her studies on environmental justice and advocating for minority communities who are disproportionately impacted by the negative effects of pollution and changing weather patterns.
 She is also concentrating on how to help developing countries across the world that do not directly contribute to climate change, but are the first and hardest to be hit by its adverse consequences.